denisanscomb/SALI/governance.md

 - Final appeal body for disputes and CoC escalations.

 Composition and terms
-- 5–9 directors; balanced representation across firms, clients, vendors, academia/public interest.
+- As now
-- Terms: 2 years, staggered; renewable by vote.
+- Terms - ask Toby
 - Conflict of interest: declare annually; recuse when directly interested.

 Cadence and artifacts
 - Meets at least quarterly; may convene ad hoc for ratifications.
 - Receives monthly ops dashboard and quarterly roadmap from SSC.
-- Publishes: Board resolutions (public summaries), ratifications, annual report.
+- Publishes: - ask Toby

 Interfaces
 - Receives proposals for policy and breaking changes from SSC.